- LSAT PREP

 Colorado Boulder Law School is considered a Competitive law school, which accepts only 47% of its applicants.
 Comparatively, Colorado is Higher than the average cost for law school.

 |Living at home:||$11,346|

 Early Decision 2 : N/A

 Application Fee : $65

 What are you chances for admission to University of Colorado Boulder?
 Register now to find out!

-Colorado Boulder Law School is considered to have a Highly Favorable student to faculty ratio.
-The average class size for 1L sections is approximately Below Average compared to other law schools.
+Colorado Boulder Law School is considered to have a Favorable student to faculty ratio.
+The average class size for 1L sections is approximately Above Average compared to other law schools.
 Student diversity at Colorado is Below Average.

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-University of Colorado Boulder 1L section size is 27% smaller than law schools in Colorado and 21% smaller than all Public law schools.
+University of Colorado Boulder 1L section size is 22% smaller than law schools in Colorado and 13% larger than all PUBLIC law schools.